fluxcd/flux-benchmark/README.md

 Increasing kustomize-controller's concurrency above 10, does yell better results but the tmp dir must be in tmpfs to avoid kustomize build disk thrashing.

+Setting `DisableStatusPollerCache` in kustomize-controller is a must when reconciling more than 100 objects in a namespace, otherwise the poller cache will fill all the available memory.

 Increasing helm-controller's concurrency above 10, does not yell better results due to Helm SDK overloading the Kubernetes OpenAPI endpoint.
 Higher concurrency probably requires an HA Kubernetes control plane with multiple API replicas.